 1. You need to have BALANCE, which then creates HARMONY: Okay, most of us know that Algae will grow in our beloved aquariums and ponds, not to mention many other water-filled places like your dog’s outside water dish, or your bird bath, etc. In a nutshell, it is because of nature’s production of excess nutrients and instant imbalances.
 If we left them alone, in many years from now, they would indeed balance themselves out naturally; however, we as man want instant gratification of clear, algae-free, sparkling water.
 Now, I’m not one for taking short-cuts when it comes to something as important as creating better water quality because the fact is, good things take time.
 I often refer to the analogy of a good solid marriage; marriage with a spouse to that of an aquarium or pond.
 Initially, the marriage is fresh, beautiful and perfect, then, the honeymoon is over and some bumpy roads may come along, but being the type of person I am, I certainly won’t run from my problems, or mask them with temporary band-aids, you really need to ride it out.
 Quick fixes, such as scrubbing out your aquarium or pond and starting over completely will temporarily fix these issues and actually set you back to where you started from in the first place.
 The reason why, is this does not allow your good bacteria to start working for you.
 A relationship with your aquarium or pond is indeed very much like a marriage.
 If you’re impatient and want instant results, our method is not for you.
 If you want to continue to build up a good solid foundation for your water feature to grow properly over time, you’ll not see results overnight, but in the long run your results will be glorious, I assure you.
 Many will resort to using Algaecides or quick fixes, but personally, I am a strong believer in using natural solutions for combating algae, and know that many algaecides are harmful for our environment all together.
 Even my 9 year old son knows this hypothesis remains true as he recently did his 4th grade Science project on Algaecides versus Natural Solutions, and got an A+.
 His experiment proved that using Plants, Snails and Fish will correct algae imbalances naturally, instead of using harmful man-made poisonous algaecides that will affect our environment for years to come.
 Hey, if a 9 year old little boy can prove this, maybe we need to follow his advice and protect our Mother Earth.
 Hmm?
 There are many elements that complete this biotope, not just 1 or 2 things.

-I’ll touch on them all below.
+I’ll touch on a few below.

 2. Barley Straw as part of your Natural Solution: Barley straw is an important part of keeping your pond balanced.
 Make sure you are using authentic Barley Straw.
 There are many suppliers offering Barley Straw for algae control but many are actually selling cheap Wheat Straw or Oat Straw which is not effective.
 High Quality Barley Straw, as it decomposes, slowly releases hydrogen peroxide and humic acid into the water at levels that are toxic to algae but is harmless to other plants and animals.
 Most Barley straw will begin to work after it has been installed in your water after 30 days and will last for about 4 months.

-Visualize algae as a simple cell absorbing nutrients that are available thru contact.
+Visualize algae as a single cell organisms (diatoms) absorbing nutrients that are available thru contact.
 Bacteria presents an entirely different picture, imagine a muscle bound, shark toothed, voraciously hungry single cell bacteria with a propulsion system that allows it to move about the water column consuming all the nutrients that algae needs to thrive.
 Let’s also keep in mind that these bacteria’s clean waste, consume nutrients and double in population every twenty minutes or so as long as food is available.
 The bacteria at the end of the life cycle become three elements: Water, Carbon Dioxide and Protein Mass which provide the finest fish food supplement available at any price.

 5. Substrates, Gravel, Rock Base: A great way to maintain beneficial bacteria and help control algae is to have a good base substrate in the bottom of your waterway.
 In a pond, you may want to use a nice layer of rocks (river rocks/gravel/etc) to allow this bed of healthy bacteria to develop, or in an aquarium, a nice 3” or more layer (nothing less) of gravel or sand.